ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

 In this section, you'll learn how to connect a push-button to an Arduino board.

 There are different ways of connecting a push-button to the Arduino board:
-- You can connect to power source and ground (GND), then specify if the push-button will be a pull-up or pull-down input.
+- You can connect to a power source and ground (GND), then specify if the push-button will be a pull-up or pull-down input.
 - You can use a resistor to connect the push-button as either pull-up or pull-down.

 None of the connections above are wrong - it's up to you to decide.
 In this article, we'll use the latter.